Yankees vs. Astros: Betting Trends, Records ATS, Home/Road Splits

 Yankees vs. Astros: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Luis Severino will attempt to slow down Kyle Tucker and the Houston Astros when they take on his New York Yankees on Friday at 7:05 PM ET.
+Nestor Cortes Jr. gets the nod for the New York Yankees on Saturday at Yankee Stadium against Chas McCormick and the Houston Astros.
+First pitch is at 1:05 PM ET for the third game of a four-game series.

-The Astros are -145 moneyline favorites in this matchup with the Yankees (+120).
-The total is 9 runs for the contest.
+The Yankees are listed as +115 moneyline underdogs in this matchup with the favored Astros (-140).
+The total for the matchup has been listed at 8.5 runs.

 Rep your team with officially licensed Yankees gear!
 Head to Fanatics to find jerseys, shirts, and much more.